n1zzo/tersicore/README.md

 ## Configuration

-There are two configuration files: config.ini specifies how this software should behave and logging.conf specify how logging should work.
-In the docs/conf directory you can find some examples.
+There are two configuration files: tersicore.conf specifies how this software should behave and logging.conf specify how logging should work.
+In the docs/config directory you can find some examples.
 Further logging documentation can be found [here][python-logging-config-dictschema].